-Loading, Updating and Authentication of encrypted datasets
+Loading, Updating and Authentication of datasets

-Organization of the Encrypted TDS
+Organization of encrypted datasets

 The tests for loading encrypted data are stored in the folder “Part15”.
 The test exchange sets are named and referred to in the tests by the exchange set name.
 Where permits, certificates or other elements are needed they are provided in the root folder of the exchange set.

 This section also includes tests of how the ECDIS performs data management functions for update, cancel/replace and reissued datasets and supplementary files.